semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 {% endhighlight %}

 Well you can see it is quite simple.
 Under the `query` field, I defined a *match* query on the `house` field of the document.
-Then, under the `functions` array, I added an object that contains my `script_score` script.
+Then, inside the `functions` array, I added an object that contains my `script_score` script.
 This script takes the value of the field `age` of the document, and divides it by two.
 Finally, I set the `boost_mode` to "replace", so that the final score is the score calculated by my script.